teamleaderleo/examples-typescript/openai/readme.md

 ```
 Your code will be running and syncing with Restack engine to execute workflows or functions.

+This will start a 'restack' service for workflows and functions, and an 'openai' service for OpenAI functions.

 # Schedule a workflow

 In another shell: